andriustheviking/unreal-notes/unreal-ui.md

 Acts as a kind of sub canvas, but enforces overlap order by the slot order, where bottom-most slot is front-most visually.

+*Tip:* User Overlay and Image to give an image a background.
+The Image can be set to just a solid color

+# WidgetSwitcher

+Shows only one slot at a time via the **Active Widget Index**

 # UUserWidget

 - [Documentation](https://docs.unrealengine.com/5.1/en-US/API/Runtime/UMG/Blueprint/UUserWidget/)